software-mansion/starknet.py/docs/guide.rst

 L2 -> L1 messages
 #################

-As in previous section, you can provide L1 message content, and then fetch the status.
+As in previous section, you can provide L1 message content, and then fetch the queued message count.
-The status is an `int`, representing the number of unconsumed messages on L1 of that exact content.
+The return value is an `int`, representing the number of unconsumed messages on L1 of that exact content.

 .. code-block:: python